Florida Toll Roads

 Electronic Toll Collection

-Florida’s toll roads are gradually converting to all-electronic collection at the toll plazas, known as “open road tolling” which will improve traffic flow and reduce costs.
+Florida’s toll roads are gradually converting to all-electronic collection at the toll plazas, known as “open road tolling,” which will improve traffic flow and reduce costs.
 The first turnpikes to undergo this were in Miami-Dade County.
-Other projects started in 2012 and will continue until all 700 plus miles of toll roads are covered.
+Other projects started in 2012 and will continue until all 700-plus miles of toll roads are covered.

 Rental Companies and Tolls

-Different rental companies have different rules about opting-in to their toll charge package and paying the toll fees:
+Different rental companies have different rules about opting into their toll charge package and paying the toll fees:

 Remember that all of the car rental companies charge the cost of the actual tolls on top of the service fees unless stated otherwise.

-If opted-in, with Dollar or Thrifty there is a $10.49 per rental day flat fee and $52.49 maximum weekly fee, with Fox it is $8.99 and $134.85 for two weeks respectively.
+If opted-in, Dollar or Thrifty charges a $10.49 flat fee per rental day and a $52.49 maximum weekly fee; Fox charges $8.99 and $134.85 for two weeks, respectively.

 National, Alamo and Enterprise are registered with TollPass and you do not need to pre-register, you are automatically opted in.
 There is a $3.95 per usage day service fee with a maximum of $19.75 per rental period.